bshambaugh/did-key-creator/README.md

 This is a library for converting public keys to the did:key format

 ## Reference
-This has been tested to create did:keys from the P-256 curve like in https://github.com/w3c-ccg/did-method-key and https://w3c-ccg.github.io/did-method-key/ .
+This has been tested to create did:keys from the P-256,P-384, and P-521 curves like in https://github.com/w3c-ccg/did-method-key and https://w3c-ccg.github.io/did-method-key/ .

 ## Standard Use: